 The choice of the University of Chicago essay topics is always 5 or 6 prompts, which should be answered within a word limit of 650 words (standard ACT / SAT terms).
 The min is 300-350 words.
 Now, let’s have a closer look at the college application prompts for the current year.

-Compared to the first question where you write about UChicago, here you are expected to include more information about your personality.
+Compared to the first question in which you write about UChicago, here you are expected to include more information about your personality.
 The second extended college essay is given with the aim to get acquainted with an applicant, learn more about his or her plans for the future, in this kind of learning community, and to listen to an interesting story.

 Tips for writing a killer extended college essay